Peggie v NHS Fife

-Peggie vs Fife Health Board and Dr. B Upton is an ongoing case at an employment tribunal being held in Dundee, Scotland.
+Peggie vs Fife Health Board and Dr. B Upton is an employment tribunal case heard in Dundee, Scotland.
 The formal claim was submitted in May 2024 by Sandie Peggie, a nurse at NHS Fife's Victoria Hospital, against NHS Fife and Dr. Beth Upton, a transgender woman working at the same hospital.
 Peggie alleged sexual harassment, belief discrimination and victimisation under the Equality Act 2010 after she was placed on leave following an incident in which she confronted Upton for being in the women's changing room.

 The tribunal, whose live stream attracted a global audience, heard arguments in February 2025, and resumed in July 2025 to hear 20 days of evidence.
-The tribunal will resume in early September 2025 for oral summaries of the case.
+The judgment was delivered in December 2025 with the harassment claim against NHS Fife being upheld but all other allegations including all allegations against Upton being dismissed.
+Peggie's lawyers announced that they would be appealing and in August 2026 senior judge, James Taylor, ruled there were “reasonable” grounds for challenge on 13 counts of the judgment.

 Background

 Sandie Peggie said she first saw Dr. Beth Upton in a female changing room in August 2023, and raised the matter with her line manager.
 She reported that a second incident occurred in late October or November 2023 when Upton walked into a female changing room while she was wearing her bra and work trousers, again following up the matter with her line manager.
 On 24 December 2023, Peggie and Upton had an argument.
 Upton said that Peggie compared Upton using the women's changing room to the presence of transgender rapist Isla Bryson in a women's prison.
 The Fife Health Board logged the incident as a "hate incident", and said that Upton had handled the incident correctly.
 According to a witness, Upton was "very shaken", "visibly distressed and upset", "quite pale", and "startled" following the confrontation.

 Following this, Upton reached out to NHS Fife for support and made a report alleging bullying and harassment.
 Later, Upton added patient safety concerns to the report.
 Upton said that after she had appeared in a resuscitation cubicle to attend to a patient in serious condition, Peggie—who was with the patient at the time—left and asked Upton to complete her nursing duties.
 Peggie meanwhile filed a complaint saying that she felt intimidated and embarrassed at sharing a changing room with a trans woman.
 After the 24 December incident, Peggie was placed on "special leave" until April.

 An internal investigation was launched by NHS Fife, which alleged misconduct, failures of patient care, and the misgendering of Upton.
 The investigation took nine months, ending in December 2024 with a recommendation for a formal hearing.
 In July 2025, Peggie was cleared of all charges in the internal investigation, as NHS Fife stated there was "insufficient evidence" to support a finding of misconduct.
 The report concluded that Upton's description of the alleged incident in the resuscitation area "would seem unlikely".